Planned Parenthood To Withdraw From Title X, Unless Court Intervenes

 Over time, Title X has grown from a $6 million program in 1971 to more than $286 million this year.

-Federal funding for abortion already is prohibited in most cases, but the new rules issued by the Department of Health and Human Services this year forbid any group involved in providing abortions, or counseling patients about them, from receiving Title X funding to pay for other services such as contraception and health screenings.
+Federal funding for abortion already is prohibited in most cases, but the new rules issued by the Department of Health and Human Services this year forbid any group involved in providing abortions, or counseling patients about them, to receive Title X funding to pay for other services such as contraception and health screenings.

-Planned Parenthood officials say they'd been holding out hope that a federal court would intervene, or that Congress would act to preserve their funding (a spending packaged passed by the Democratic-controlled House in June included language reversing the Trump administration rule; that language would have faced formidable odds in the Republican-led Senate).
+Planned Parenthood officials say they had been holding out hope that a federal court would intervene or that Congress would act to preserve their funding (a spending packaged passed by the Democratic-controlled House in June included language reversing the Trump administration rule; that language would have faced formidable odds in the Republican-led Senate).

-But in light of new guidance sent to grantees by Health and Human Services in recent days, officials say they'll be forced out of Title X – unless the court steps in.
-Planned Parenthood recently said it had – at least temporarily – stopped using Title X dollars to while legal challenges continue.
+But in light of new guidance sent to grantees by Health and Human Services in recent days, officials say they will be forced out of Title X unless the court steps in.
+Planned Parenthood recently said it had — at least temporarily — stopped using Title X dollars while legal challenges continue.
 The court has rejected some previous efforts to block the Trump rule.

 Other providers of reproductive health services also have been affected by the Trump administration rules.
-The Democratic governors of several states including Hawaii, Washington, and Illinois, have said their state agencies will not participate while the rule is in effect.
-Maine Family Planning – the only Title X grantee in that state – recently announced it is also pulling out of the program.
+The Democratic governors of several states including Hawaii, Washington and Illinois have said their state agencies will not participate while the rule is in effect.
+Maine Family Planning — the only Title X grantee in that state — recently announced it is also pulling out of the program.